- 2 x 410 g cans Rhodes Pear Halves in Syrup, drained

 - 4 shortbread or tennis biscuits, finely crushed

 - Dice the Rhodes Pear Halves into ½ cm cubes.

-- Melt the butter in a saucepan and add the diced pear, sugar, Rhodes Honey and sultanas and allow to cook rapidly for about 5 - 8 minutes or until the sauce has reduced and caramelised.
+- Melt the butter in a saucepan and add the diced pear, sugar, honey and sultanas and allow to cook rapidly for about 5 - 8 minutes or until the sauce has reduced and caramelised.

 - Remove from heat, stir in the crumbs and set aside to cool a little.

 - To complete, brush a pastry sheet with melted butter then place another sheet on top.
 Cut the sheets in half so that you now have 2 pieces of double pastry.

 - Place a 6th of the filling along one side of one of the double piece of pastry and roll over once.

 - Tuck in the sides then completely roll up the pastry with the filling inside to form a neat strudel.

 - Brush the strudel all over with melted butter, place on a buttered baking sheet with the seam at the bottom and cut one or two slits into the top of the strudel.

 - Now continue to make 5 more strudels then bake in a preheated oven at 200 °C for 10 - 15 minutes, or until the edges of the filo are golden brown and crisp.